Neutralization titers reveal the structure of polyclonal antibody responses: Results

 We begin with an equilibrium antibody-virus binding model.
 The aim is to develop a physical, microscopic interpretation for the quantity $\mathcal{F}=-\ln{T}$ and thus to understand what the distributions in Fig.\,\ref{fig:data}(c) teach us about the polyclonal response.

-We model the serum response as arising from $N$ antibody clonotypes, each descending from a single B-cell lineage and treated as a monoclonal antibody with the same epitope specificity and affinity. {This amounts to assuming that the variance in affinity within a lineage is much smaller than the variance across lineages, which is shaped by the full history of selection.
+We model the serum response as arising from $N$ antibody clonotypes, each descending from a single B-cell lineage and treated as a monoclonal antibody with the same epitope specificity and affinity.
+This amounts to assuming that the variance in affinity within a lineage is much smaller than the variance across lineages, which is shaped by the full history of selection: members of the same lineage inherit a common receptor framework and differ only by a limited number of recent mutations, whereas different lineages originate from distinct founder clones.
 We denote by $c$ the total concentration of the serum and by $f_a$ the fraction of the serum made up of clonotype $a$.
 Thus, clonotype $a$ is at concentration $f_ac$.

-We say that the virus has a total of $M$ epitopes.
-Following previous work \cite{Einav2020}, we make the assumption that each clonotype binds to exactly 1 of these $M$ epitopes, neglecting the possibility of binding to a non-specific epitope.
+We say that each viral particle is made up of $Q$ identical tiles, each with $M$ distinct epitopes.
+Following previous work \cite{Einav2020}, we make the assumption that each antibody clonotype binds to exactly 1 of these $M$ epitopes, neglecting the possibility of binding to a non-specific epitope.
 We label the specific epitope of clonotype $a$ as $e_a$ and denote by $K_D^a$ the dissociation constant for the antibody and this epitope.

-We say a virus particle is neutralized if it is bound by any antibody \cite{Einav2020}.
-In the limit where the concentration of virus is limiting, we can treat virus binding events as independent.
-Denoting by $p_{\rm free}(c)$ the probability that a virus particle remains unbound when the concentration of the serum is $c$, it follows then that the neutralization concentration $c_{50}=c_0/{T}$ satisfies $p_{\rm free}(c_{50})=1/2$.
-In Appendix \ref{sec:SIderiv}, we derive an expression for the fraction of free viral particles (along the same lines as Einav \& Bloom~\cite{Einav2020}):
+\ha{We first consider the binding probability for a single tile, denoting by $p_{\rm free}(c)$ the probability that it remains unbound when the concentration of the serum is $c$.} In Appendix \ref{sec:SIderiv}, we derive an expression for the fraction of free viral particles (along the same lines as Einav \& Bloom~\cite{Einav2020}):

 where we have defined the fraction of clonotypes specific to epitope $e$ as $F_e=\sum\limits_{{a:e_a=e}}f_a\leq1$, and $\mathcal{K}_D^e$ is the harmonic mean of dissociation constants binding to epitope $e$: $\mathcal{K}_D^e = \left[F_e^{-1} \sum_{a:e_a=e} f_a/K_D^a \right]^{-1}$.